Quickstart Guide on Aptos Indexer SDK

 In most cases, you want to index events from your own contracts.
 The example processor offers a good starting point to creating your own custom processor.

-To customize the processor to index events from your custom contract, you can make change in these places:
+To customize the processor to index events from your custom contract, you can make these changes:

 diesel migration generate {migration_name}